|Reverse Polish Notation - RPN|

 Try the algorithm out and it and you will discover it works no matter how complicated the arithmetic expression is.

 RPN and stacks are closely related and as you have just seen you can use a stack to evaluate an RPN expression.
 What is less obvious is that you can use a stack to go the other way and convert standard an operator infix, expressions to RPN.
+That is you can feed an infix expression into a stack using some simple rules and then read out the equivalent RPN expression.

 Back in the days when hardware was more expensive it was thought to be a good idea to get people to work directly in RPN.
 You could and still can buy calculators that work in RPN notation.